Where Harris and Trump stand on Medicare and Social Security

 Where Harris stands on Social Security

-Harris said very little about Social Security during her 2020 run in the Democratic primary, which in some ways is the only reference point for voters on where Harris stands on the issue, aside from Biden’s platform.
+Harris said very little about Social Security during her 2020 run in the Democratic primary.

-In February 2019, then-Senator Harris co-sponsored the Social Security Expansion Act, legislation introduced by fellow senator and Democratic hopeful Bernie Sanders.
+But in February 2019, then-Senator Harris co-sponsored the Social Security Expansion Act, legislation introduced by fellow senator Bernie Sanders.
 The bill proposed extending the Social Security payroll tax to incomes over $250,000 a year.
-At the time, the amount of income subject to payroll taxes capped out at $132,900.
-(The cap has been adjusted for inflation since then, and is at $168,600 in 2024).
+At the time, the amount of income subject to payroll taxes was capped at $132,900.

-Biden has consistently pledged not to cut Social Security benefits.
-During his 2020 presidential campaign and his time in office, he emphasized his commitment to protecting and strengthening the program.
+Biden has consistently pledged not to cut Social Security benefits before and during his presidency.
+During his 2020 presidential campaign and his time in office, he has emphasized his commitment to protecting and strengthening the program.

-Biden has proposed raising taxes on wealthy Americans to ensure the program’s solvency.
-Specifically, he’s suggested subjecting earnings over $400,000 to Social Security payroll taxes
+Biden proposed raising taxes on wealthy Americans to ensure the program’s solvency.
+Specifically, he suggested subjecting earnings over $400,000 to Social Security payroll taxes.

 However, Biden’s promises to raise taxes on the wealthy haven’t come to fruition.
-Similarly, he hasn’t implemented significant changes to Social Security during his presidency.
+Similarly, he didn’t implement significant changes to Social Security during his presidency.

 Where Trump stands on Social Security

 Trump has taken a more ambiguous stance on Social Security.
 During his presidency and recent campaign, he said he would protect Social Security benefits.
-However, he hasn’t offered details on how he would ensure the program’s long-term solvency without cutting benefits or raising taxes.
+However, he hasn’t offered details on how he would ensure the program’s long-term solvency without cutting benefits, raising taxes or changing the retirement age.

 Trump’s approach often hinges on the belief that a stronger economy would naturally bolster Social Security.
 He argues that economic growth and job creation would boost payroll tax revenues, thereby supporting the program.